ilyas3169/Reputation-based-Priotization-and-Resource-Allocation-RPRA-for-vehicular-fog-computing/README.md

 ## b) RPRA_AllMethods25Oct2023_PDF_generationWorkspaceV1.m for "RPRA" technique
 ## c) CallingAndusingTES_IDESAndRPRA19October2023.m for "TES" method
 ## d) RPRA_AllMethods25Oct2023_PDF_generationWorkspaceV1 for "IDES" technique
 ## Step 4: For trust based reputation values comparison of RPRA and the 3 benchmark methods, TES, IDES, and CBAW, we need to use 'origin' software.
+It is because we only have to use the parameters and their values which are already generated during MATLAB simulation...
+To do the comparison, we varied the following parameters:
+### a) Number of vehicular fog nodes (VFNs), designated by "N"
+### b) Value of Slope,
+### c) Variation of utility values versus reputation values
+To do this comparison, we are sharing the 'origin' software project file , named as "Trust_based_ComparisonWithParameters_VFC_12August2023V5"...